caktus/django-file-picker/README.rst

         - js/ajaxupload.js
         - js/file-picker.js

     6. In the form where you plan on using the file-picker use this widget for the textarea you would like to have the file-picker insert the file/image into.
-If your using a wysiwig look at the sample_project.blog.widgets to see how this was done with wymeditor.
+If your using a wysiwyg look at the sample_project.blog.widgets to see how this was done with wymeditor.
         ::

             file_picker.widgets.BasicFilePickerWidget(picker="url-name")